Weekly Pool Maintenance Checklist for a Sparkling Clean Pool

 Geo Icon

-There’s nothing like taking a dip in your own pool on a hot day, but if your pool is looking a little green around the edges, you likely need to step up your weekly pool maintenance routine.
-Follow this easy weekly pool maintenance checklist to avoid common pool maintenance mistakes, and make sure your pool is swim-ready whenever you are.
+There’s nothing like taking a dip in your own pool on a hot day, but if your pool is looking a little green around the edges, you likely need to step up your maintenance routine.
+Follow this weekly pool maintenance checklist to avoid common pool maintenance mistakes and make sure your pool is swim-ready whenever you are.

-From the skimming of debris to a routine shock treatment, find out what you need to do to keep those waters swim ready for your family.
+From skimming debris to a routine shock treatment, find out what you need to do to keep your pool water clear and clean.

 1. Check the Skimmer Basket

-Pull out your pool’s skimmer basket (or baskets), and be sure to empty it of any debris.
-You can take a minute to clean it with your garden hose to blast off anything that sticks.
+Pull out your pool’s skimmer basket (or baskets) and be sure to empty it of debris.
+Take a minute to clean it with your garden hose to blast off anything that sticks.

 2. Skim the Surface